Published June 2026 · Jason Ellis, Operations Director

 24-Hour RuleSilica particles disturbed during Phase 2 remain airborne for 8–12 hours before fully settling.
 Running Phase 3 immediately after Phase 2 — or the same evening — means your final punch misses the residual deposition.
 The 24-hour window is not padding.
 It's the mechanism that eliminates The Settling Error.
 Any cleaning company that runs Phase 3 on the same day as Phase 2 is cutting the process short.

-DocumentationA responsible post-construction cleaning company issues a written Hygiene Clearance Report at Phase 3 sign-off.
-This document confirms silica remediation was completed, surface protocols were appropriate for your finish types (Quartzite, Pella glass, hardwood), and the space meets occupancy readiness standards.
-File it with your renovation documentation — it's your protection if your contractor disputes dust or surface damage after move-in.
+Final WalkthroughA responsible post-construction cleaning company walks the finished space with you in person at Phase 3 sign-off.
+This confirms silica remediation was completed, surface protocols were appropriate for your finish types (Quartzite, Pella glass, hardwood), and the space is ready for occupancy.
+Note the date and what was confirmed — it's your reference if your contractor disputes dust or surface damage after move-in.

 Questions to Ask Before Booking a Post-Construction Cleaning Company